 5) Build your following.
 In the beginning you will use your personal contacts as your initial followers.
 Once you are up and running, Twitter will provide recommendations of others to follow.
 If you do this, some of these people will follow you back.
 This will help expose you to others who may be interested in following your campaign.
 Tools like Twitter Lists and Twibes can help you find niche users.
 You can also use Twitter to connect one-on-one with supporters.
 It’s a great way to address immediate topics and concerns and really engage with others.
 Use it as a listening tool to learn more about voter moods, issue ideas and the latest news.

 6) Make your Twitter account part of your larger online presence.
 Twitter is only one method of online communication.
 Your website, blog, Facebook and other social accounts should be kept up to date as well.
-Twitter has a much smaller user base than Facebook, and you may find that you gather fewer followers on Twitter than through Facebook.
 Because Twitter is designed for ‘small bites’ of information, you can update your status far more frequently than you would on Facebook without ticking off your followers.

 Good luck and good tweeting!